 \subsection{Objectives of Multi-Scenario Generalization}

 To address current challenge, this study delves deeper into the problem of multi-scenario learning and generalization.
-We reformulate $\mathrm{g}_{S}(\cdot)$ as ${\mathrm{g}^*}\left( {{S^*},\cdot} \right)$, where ${\mathrm{g}^*}(\cdot)$ resembles the underlying feature transformation process instead of specific numerical function from the $\mathbb{A}$-domain state to $\mathbb{B}$-domain state.
+We reformulate $\mathrm{g}_{S}(\cdot)$ as ${\mathrm{g}^*}\left( {{S^*},\cdot} \right)$, where ${\mathrm{g}^*}(\cdot)$ resembles the underlying feature transformation process instead of specific numerical function from $\mathbb{A}$-domain state to $\mathbb{B}$-domain state.
 Coupling ${\mathrm{g}^*}\left( {{S^*},\cdot} \right)$ with the scenario specificity $S^*$ constitutes the internal mapping function $\mathrm{g}_{S}(\cdot)$ within a scenario.
-It is required to note that this is a conceptual simplification for clarity. $S^*$ may not necessarily be represented by certain numerical equivalents, and thus ${\mathrm{g}^*}(\cdot)$ is an abstract concept rather than a rigorous mathematical function.
+Notably, this is a conceptual simplification for clarity. $S^*$ may not necessarily be represented by certain numerical equivalents, and thus ${\mathrm{g}^*}(\cdot)$ is an abstract concept rather than a rigorous mathematical function.
 However, based on ${\mathrm{g}^*}(\cdot)$, we can intuitively observe that scenarios and samples essentially resemble two dimensions of intelligent learning.

 This symmetry inspires us to hypothesize that if neural networks can directly predict corresponding label with new data input after learning, could they also adapt to new scenarios directly upon acquiring relevant information, without additional training?
 This hypothesis forms the core objective of this article, which can be formally stated as: